rubenIzquierdo/basic_level_concepts/README.md

 ##BLC extracted##

-BLC from WordNet 3.0 have been already generated and can be found in the folder `BLC/wordnet_3.0`.
-There are two subfolders for the two types of relations considered (all, hypo), and three subfolders for different values of the minimumn frequency (0,20,50).
+BLC from WordNet 3.0, 2.1, 1.7.1 and 1.6 have been already generated and can be found in the folder `BLC/WordNet-VERSION`.
+In each case, there are two subfolders for the two types of relations considered (all, hypo), and three subfolders for different values of the minimumn frequency (0,20,50).

 ##Related papers##